hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 <img src="/img/resource-selection.png" width="600" height="359" alt="Resource Selection">

 #### Office of CEO

-The Office of CEO Space needs access to Billing across the entire Company.
-They may also use HPE GreenLake for Private Cloud to run some Virtual Machines.
+The Office of CEO space needs access to billing across the entire company.
+They may also use HPE GreenLake for Private Cloud to run some virtual machines.
 Finally, they occasionally run some AI on internal data.

 ![](/img/office-of-ceo-space-resources.png)

-The User Group is assigned appropriate Roles for the selected Services:
+The user group is assigned appropriate roles for the selected services:

 ![](/img/office-of-ceo-space-assignments.png "Office of CEO Space")

-The Space looks like this to the Users:
+The space looks like this to the users:

 ![](/img/office-of-ceo-space-view.png "Office of CEO Space View")

 #### IT Department

-The IT Department Space would need access to GreenLake for Private Cloud, HPE GreenLake for ML Ops and HPE GreenLake for Containers Resources.
-This would allow users in this Department to manage the Resources running in both Services.
-Users in this department require Admin Roles for the selected Resources.
+The IT department dpace would need access to HPE GreenLake for Private Cloud, HPE GreenLake for ML Ops and HPE GreenLake for Containers resources.
+This would allow users in this department to manage the resources running in both services.
+Users in this department require admin roles for the selected resources.

 ![](/img/it-department-space-resources.png "IT Department Space Resources")

-The User Group is assigned appropriate Roles for the selected Services:
+The user group is assigned appropriate roles for the selected services:

 ![](/img/it-department-space-assignments.png "IT Department Space Assignments")

-The Space looks like this to the Users:
+The space looks like this to the users:

 ![](/img/it-department-space-view.png "IT Department Space View")

 #### Sales Department

-The Sales Department Space runs a series of Containers which provide a service to their field sales users.
-Since they maintain their own code they have two Clusters: Integration and Production.
+The sales department space runs a series of containers that provide a service to their field sales users.
+Since they maintain their own code they have two clusters: Integration and Production.
 They do not use other services.

 ![](/img/sales-department-space-resources.png "Sales Department Space Resources")

-The User Group is assigned appropriate Roles for the selected Services:
+The user group is assigned appropriate roles for the selected services:

 ![](/img/sales-department-space-assignments.png "Sales Department Space Assignments")

-The Space looks like this to the Users:
+The space looks like this to the users:

 ![](/img/sales-department-space-view.png)

 #### R&D Department

-The R&D Department accesses a series of Virtual Machines in the HPE GreenLake for Private Cloud Service.
-Since the service is managed by the IT Department, these users do not need administrative rights.
+The R&D department accesses a series of virtual machines in the HPE GreenLake for Private Cloud service.
+Since the service is managed by the IT department, these users do not need administrative rights.

 #### Data Science Users

 These users access several HPE GreenLake for ML Ops projects.
-The service is managed by the IT Department.
+The service is managed by the IT department.

-## Example 2: ABC Corp
+## Example 2: ABC Corp.

 ### Design

 ![](/img/iam-document-example-2-tenant-1-1-.jpg "Example 2: ABC Corp")

-ABC Corp is a small company with three departments, A, B and C. Since the company is small, some employees work across departments.
-ABC Corp Uses multiple GreenLake Services, each with separate Billing Accounts.
-A single Tenant is sufficient for the small number of employees of ABC Corp.
+ABC Corp. is a small company with three departments, A, B and C. Since the company is small, some employees work across departments.
+ABC Corp. uses multiple HPE GreenLake services, each with separate billing accounts.
+A single tenant is sufficient for the small number of employees of ABC Corp.

-The Tenant Administrator for ABC Corp can create User Groups for each Department, e.g.
+The tenant administrator for ABC Corp can create user groups for each department, e.g.

-* Department A Users
+* Department A users

   * Users: John, Mary
-* Department B Users
+* Department B users

   * Users: Mary
-* Department C Users
+* Department C users

   * Users: Robert

-NOTE: User Mary is a member o f both Department A Users and Department B Users User group.
+NOTE: User Mary is a member of both Department A and Department B user groups.

-Next, the Tenant Administrator can create Spaces for each Department and select Billing Account Resources and User Groups as appropriate, e.g.
+Next, the tenant administrator can create spaces for each department and select billing account resources and user groups as appropriate, e.g.

-Department A Space
+Department A space

-* Billing Resource HP-AMS-DMO-USA-99918
+* Billing resource HP-AMS-DMO-USA-99918
-* Billing Resource HP-AMS-DMO-USA-99919
+* Billing resource HP-AMS-DMO-USA-99919
-* Department A Users
+* Department A users

-Department B Space
+Department B space

-* Billing Resource HP-AMS-DMO-USA-99920
+* Billing resource HP-AMS-DMO-USA-99920
-* Department B Users
+* Department B users

-Department C Space
+Department C space

-* Billing Resource HP-AMS-DMO-USA-99918
+* Billing resource HP-AMS-DMO-USA-99918
-* Billing Resource HP-AMS-DMO-USA-99920
+* Billing resource HP-AMS-DMO-USA-99920
-* Department C Users
+* Department C users

-In this way, user John, who is a member of Department A Users would only have access to Department A Space and would be able to access Billing Resources HP-AMS-DMO-USA-99918 and HP-AMS-DMO-USA-99919.
+In this way, user John, who is a member of Department A users would only have access to Department A space and would be able to access billing resources HP-AMS-DMO-USA-99918 and HP-AMS-DMO-USA-99919.

-User Mary, who is a member of both Department A Users and Department B Users would have access to both Department A Space and Department B Space.
-User Mary would be able to see any of the Billing Resources by selecting the appropriate Space.
+User Mary, who is a member of both Department A users and Department B users would have access to both Department A space and Department B space.
+User Mary would be able to see any of the billing resources by selecting the appropriate space.

-User Robert who is a member of the Department C Users would be able to access the Department C Space with access to Billing Resources HP-AMS-DMO-USA-99918 and HP-AMS-DMO-USA-99920.
+User Robert who is a member of the Department C users, would be able to access the Department C space with access to billing resources HP-AMS-DMO-USA-99918 and HP-AMS-DMO-USA-99920.

-## Example 3: Big And Small Corp
+## Example 3: Big and Small Corp

 ### Design